edward-r/ai-lab/apps/prompt-maker-cli/README.md

 Terminal-first interface for converting rough intent notes (and optional file/image context) into structured prompt contracts.
 The CLI now focuses exclusively on high-quality generation with optional polishing, JSON reasoning output, and built-in context tracking.

+- **Opencode-style TUI** – when a TTY is available you get a multi-panel UI with intent editor, telemetry, refinement composer, Test runner, and History browser.
+Use `--tui` to force it on, `--no-tui` (or `PROMPT_MAKER_TUI_DISABLED=1`) to fall back to the classic log-style output.
 - **Stateful refinement** – interactive runs feed the previous draft + your latest instruction back to the model so it can edit the existing prompt.
+The TUI exposes a refinement composer so you can iterate quickly, while transports continue to work for editor integrations.
 - **Context injection** – attach additional files with `-c/--context` (glob-aware), mix in remote docs with `--url`, and images with `--image` (PNG/JPG/WEBP/GIF, up to 20 MB each).
 Use `--show-context` to dump the resolved `<file path="…">…</file>` blocks for easy copy/paste.
 - **Token telemetry** – every run logs estimated input tokens and the size of each generated draft.
 - **History logging** – each command appends a JSONL record to `~/.config/prompt-maker-cli/history.jsonl` so you never lose a run.